hjbuchanan/trello-ember/README.md

 After continuing to build I realized there were some basic components that could have been shared more easily.
 Adding an item and adding a list forms are pretty much the same functionality and view but just wired up to different data.

+#### TODOs
+* Bugs: When you add an item to the list, in the add-list-modal it has the previously typed in information.
+Need to clear it.
+* Tests
+* Error Handling
+* Linter

 #### Design
 Needs improvement

 ## Running this Application